kelloggm/checkerframework-gradle-plugin/README.md

   This property can also take an argument: anything other than `false` results in the Checker Framework being skipped.

-* By default, the plugin applies the selected checkers to all `JavaCompile` targets.
+* By default, the plugin applies the selected checkers to all `JavaCompile` targets, including test targets such as `testCompileJava`.

   Here is how to prevent checkers from being applied to test targets: